 What is a Purchase of Development Rights Program?

-A Purchase of Development Rights program, or PDR program, is a voluntary program that compensates owners of agricultural property for their willingness to accept a permanent deed restriction (through a conservation easement) on their land.
-The conservation easement limits future development allowed on the property in order to preserve the agricultural value and open space value of the land.
+A Purchase of Development Rights program, or PDR program, is a voluntary program.
+This program pays owners of agricultural property in return for placing a permanent deed restriction on their land.
+This is done using a conservation easement.
+The conservation easement limits future development allowed on the property.
+This limit preserves the agricultural value and open space value of the land.
 The value of the development rights is the difference between the value of the land based on its development potential and the value of the land after easement.

 Market Value of the Property Before